All About Kidney Stones

 The most important part of prevention is getting plenty of fluids.
 This dilutes your urine and increases urination.
 More trips to the bathroom help remove extra chemicals from the urine and kidneys.
 This lowers the chances of stone formation.

-Kidney experts recommend that you drink at least 100 ounces of fluid every day.
+The NIDDK recommends that you drink at least 6 to 8 8-ounce glasses of fluid every day, unless your provider tells you otherwise.
 Their drink of choice?
 Water.
 Water is available to everyone and is inexpensive.

 Eat less protein